kiemaBruce/alx-low_level_programming/0x00-hello_world/README.md

 3-name - compiles a C file and creates an executable named cisfun.
 4-puts.c - prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 5-printf.c - prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

+#6-size.c
+Prints the size of various types on the computer it is compiled and run on.
+##a.out
+64-bit executable
+##size32
+32-bit execuatble
+##size64
+64-bit executable